rikvdkleij/intellij-haskell/README.md

 In the meantime also Atsky started to create [Haskell-idea-plugin](https://github.com/Atsky/haskell-idea-plugin) based on ideah plugin in Kotlin.
 First I saw clear difference in approach (besides language) but it looks like we are eventually using to same approach to support Haskell code in IntelliJ.

 This plugin is written in Java/Scala and is mentioned not to support GHC/Cabal directly.
-Mine idea is to support sandbox projects and doing the initial/basic Haskell configuration in terminal.
+My idea is to support sandbox projects and doing the initial/basic Haskell configuration in terminal.
 This plugin will rely on external tools (mainly ghc-mod(i)) for Haskell language support in IntelliJ IDEA.
 The code in this project for setting the paths to external tools is based on Haskell-idea-plugin.
 I have no experience in creating IntelliJ plugins so it's 'inspiring' to look to code of other plugins :-)